 Executive and Academic Director for Internationalization

-Additionally, I provide academic and administrative oversight and day-to-day management of intercultural development coursework tied to international education experiences serving 750+ students per year.
-I oversee and lead curriculum development, assessment, instructor development including supporting a learning-centered pedagogy.
+Additionally, Casey provides academic and administrative oversight, direction and management of intercultural development coursework tied to cross-border education experiences, serving 750+ students per year.
+This includes curriculum design, assessment, and instructor development including supporting a learning-centered pedagogy.